Edit

 New EMBL service makes web browsing efficient for biologists

-Science The life sciences are scaling up and produce huge amounts of data and new literature at an amazing pace.
+Science & Technology The life sciences are scaling up and produce huge amounts of data and new literature at an amazing pace.
 The European Molecular Biology Laboratory (EMBL) now offers a new free service to help researchers, teachers and students keep up-to-date with scientific literature on the web, especially when…

 2009